TheChocolateOre/MoonKeki/README.md

 migration guides will probably exist.

 ### Why using `double` and not `float`, won't that burn my pc?
-Welcome to 2020s, it rains chips that were considered supercomputers in the 80s.
+Welcome to the 2020s, it rains chips that were considered supercomputers in the 80s.
 By the way, for the hardcore out there, the GPU uses `float`.

 ### Can I create a game with this framework today, now?
 No, but soon.
 There are many things that need to be added (input system), and it